 • Mentors may attend the Interview, but they must not speak or give the team clues on how to answer questions.
 I try to sit in a spot where the team can’t easily see me so that I don’t accidently influence them.
 Take notes to offer suggestions for improvements for next time.

 • Teams are getting more savvy on ways to leave a lasting impression on the Judges.
-The PRIDE has left pens and buttons with our logo on them for Judges, and FTC Team 7655 – The Q is Silqent from Eagan, MN leaves the Judges with “Q-Tips” (Q-Tips are short robotics tips/ideas taped to lollipops.)
+FTC Team 7588 has left pens and buttons with our logo on them for Judges, and Retired FTC Team 7655 – The Q is Silqent from Eagan, MN has left the Judges with “Q-Tips” (Q-Tips are short robotics tips/ideas taped to lollipops.)

 • You will be leaving your Engineering Notebook with the Judges at the end of your interview.
 They will be reviewing it as it applies to the various awards.
 You will get your Notebook back at the end of the Awards Ceremony at the end of the day.